Yaco-Sistemas/yaco_sphinx_theme/README.rst

 Yaco Sphinx Theme
 =================

-This repository contains Yaco themes for Yaco related projects.
+This repository contains Sphinx themes for Yaco related projects.
-To use a theme in your Sphinx documentation, follow this guide:
+To use a theme in your Sphinx documentation, follow these steps:

-1. put this directory as _themes into your docs folder.
-Alternatively you can also use git submodules to check out the contents there or symlink this directory as _themes.
+1. add this directory as _themes into your docs folder.
+Alternatively, you can also use the git submodules functionality to check out the contents into yor docs folder, or just symlink this directory as _themes.

 2. add this to your conf.py::